 - Any staff or volunteers attending Forest School must meet prior to the session starting, to review health and safety and risk assessment for the day. - If any adult cannot attend the session, they must give as much notice as possible and preferably 24 hours.
-If a replacement cannot be found the session will need to be cancelled due to inadequate ratios of child to adult. - The Forest School Leader will have a walkie-talkie for communication with the school and a mobile phone for emergency use only - A copy of this Handbook will be available on the school website - Parents will receive general information letters before sessions begin - A member of the forest schools team will always be happy to answer any questions parents may have about the sessions, generally, or relating to their child. - Rules will be discussed and practised in the classroom setting - St. Giles School also run forest school sessions with small groups of children in the grounds of Carlyle Infants School.
-They, or any other third party users, are responsible for carrying out their own risk assessments prior to activities and communicating these with ourselves. - Communication with any other third party accessing the Carlyle woodland about forest schools issues will be with the forest schools team and/or the head teacher.
+If a replacement cannot be found the session will need to be cancelled due to inadequate ratios of child to adult. - The Forest School Leader will have a walkie-talkie for communication with the school and a mobile phone for emergency use only - A copy of this Handbook will be available on the school website - A member of the forest schools team will always be happy to answer any questions parents may have about the sessions, generally, or relating to their child. - Rules will be discussed and practised in the classroom setting - Communication with any other third party accessing the Carlyle woodland about forest schools issues will be with the forest schools team and/or the head teacher.